 Trooper/Bounty Hunter: Ranged DPS and/or healer, or ranged/melee DPS and tanking.

-Commando/Mercenary: The Archer or The Healer, depending on spec.
+Commando/Mercenary: The Archer or The Healer, depending on specializations.

 Vanguard/Powertech: Combination The Archer/The Blademaster or The Meat Shield, depnding on specializations.

-According to Hollow Voice in the Jedi Consular class quest, the Esh-Kha were consciously aware of their millennia-long imprisonment in stasis fields in the Tomb on Belsavis.
+According to Hallow Voice in the Jedi Consular class quest, the Esh-Kha were consciously aware of their millennia-long imprisonment in stasis fields in the Tomb on Belsavis.
 Consular companion Lt.
-Felix Iresso lampshades the more horrific aspects of this trope if he's present.
+Felix Iresso points out the more horrific aspects of this trope if he's present.

 The first two thirds of the Colicoid Wargame flashpoint eschew the traditional battle through masses of trash mobs in favor of a turret defense minigame and a switch puzzle sequence.